selforganising/book/week3/control-flow.md

     > There: undefined
     > Here: some stuff

 The call to `fs.readFile` creates a new flow of control in the code: the callback will execute after the file have been opened.
 Meanwhile the original control flow continues and reaches a point where an undefined `output` is printed to the screen.
-Eventually, the file has been opened and the file contents are assigned to the `output` variable, which is then printed to the screen.
+Eventually, the file is opened and the file contents are assigned to the `output` variable, which is then printed to the screen.